Polhill Anglo-Saxon cemetery

-Polhill Anglo-Saxon cemetery is a place of burial that was used in the seventh and eighth centuries CE.
+Polhill Anglo-Saxon cemetery is a place of burial that was used in the seventh and eighth centuries AD.
 It is located close to the hamlet of Polhill, near Sevenoaks in Kent, South-East England.
 Belonging to the Middle Anglo-Saxon period, it was part of the much wider tradition of burial in Early Anglo-Saxon England.

 Polhill was an inhumation-only cemetery, with no evidence of cremation.
 An estimated 180 to 200 graves were placed there, containing between 200 and 220 individuals.
 The cemetery was on a false crest on the hill, having wide views of the surrounding landscape, and was roughly 1 ha in size.
 Many of the dead were interred with grave goods, which included personal ornaments, weapons, and domestic items, and some had tumuli erected above their graves.

 The central area of the cemetery was sporadically excavated from 1839 to 1964 during the course of road building.
 Specific archaeological excavation of the west area of the site took place in 1967 under the directorship of Brian Philp, and continued in 1978.
 In 1984, Philp led the excavation of the east end of the cemetery in response to the expansion of the M25 motorway.